qtile/qtile/docs/manual/commands/scripting.rst

 Example
 =======

-Below is a very minimal example script that inspects the current qtile instance, and returns the integer offset of the current screen.
+Below is a very minimal example script that inspects the current lavinder instance, and returns the integer offset of the current screen.

 .. code-block:: python

-    from libqtile.command import Client
+    from liblavinder.command import Client
     c = Client()
     print c.screen.info()["index"]

 Reference
 =========

-.. qtile_class:: libqtile.command.Client
+.. lavinder_class:: liblavinder.command.Client